 The full list of TCEQ regulatory information specific to the USGS gage on the San Antonio River at Goliad are listed on pages 23 and 24 of the TCEQ Environmental Flows for Surface Water.

-The first step in calculating a grade for this river basin report card metric is to determine separate scores for each seasonal average base flow.
-The seasonal average base flow scores are determined by:
+The first step in calculating a grade for this river basin report card metric is to determine separate scores for each seasonal DRH base flow.
+The seasonal DRH base flow scores are determined by:

 Number of days in the season at base flow or greater